 Where do you go to escape from the stress of the world?
 A nook under the stairs will give you a cubby to curl up in and relax with a good book or take a nap.
 You can create a space that appeals to your idea of creature comforts with plush pillows and a blanket, or perhaps you’d love a quiet place to meditate.

 To create your cozy corner, you need to finish the inside walls of the space.
 Using natural materials like wood can create a calming effect.
 Create a bench by building a box.
 Use this opportunity to create some extra storage.
 You could build cabinet doors, shelves, or drawers into the front of the bench.
-If you plan to read in the space, then you’ll need a light just big enough to provide reading light.
+If you plan to read in the space, you’ll need a light just big enough to provide reading light.
 A bedside sconce will work perfectly for this.

 To finish your corner, you need to make it cozy.
 Place a seat cushion on the bench to sit on and pile several large pillows on top.
-An accent throw will complete the look while also giving you a blanket to curl up under when in the space.
+An accent throw will complete the look while also giving you a blanket to curl under when in the space.

-If a cubby isn’t your style, then try building a shallow bookcase and placing a reading chair or two in front of it.
+If a cubby isn’t your style, try building a shallow bookcase and placing a reading chair or two in front of it.
 Make the space comfortable by adding a small rug and floor lamp.